ocelot-cloud/docs/content/docs/legal/eula-simplified-overview.md

 This quick summary helps you understand the main points of our EULA but is not legally binding.
 The full EULA always takes precedence if there's any conflict.

 - **Freemium Model**: Core features are free.
 Advanced (premium) features require a paid product key.
 - **Data Collection**: We don't collect personal information when using freemium features.
-We may collect personal information for licence verification when using premium features.
+We may collect personal information and device information to ensure license verification and compliance when using premium features, but we try to keep this to a minimum.
 - **Commercial vs. Non-Commercial Use**: You can use Ocelot-Cloud freely for any non-commercial purpose.
 You can charge for installing and supporting Ocelot-Cloud on someone else’s hardware, but you **cannot** offer Ocelot-Cloud as a paid Software as a Service (SaaS) or bundle it as part of a paid service.
 - **Prohibited Actions**: Don’t break security, distribute viruses, misrepresent content, or try to bypass license/feature restrictions.
 - **User Responsibility**: You assume all risks when downloading or uploading content.
 If you host Ocelot-Cloud for others, you must comply with all relevant privacy laws.